 Keep in mind, however, that the other party’s insurance company does not represent you.
 While your own insurer must act in good faith in regard to your claim, the other party’s insurer has no such obligation.
 They can simply ignore you.

 For this reason, we recommend contacting an experienced California accident lawyer before making a claim directly against another party’s insurance.

 Yes.
 After a car accident, you are free to have repairs done by a body shop of your choice.
 However, most insurers have a network of repair shops that will bill the insurer directly (at discounted rates).

 If you choose a body shop that is outside of the network, you will usually have to negotiate the price of repairs with the adjuster (and probably the body shop as well).

 Another advantage to using an in-network repair shop is that it can be easier to get additional costs approved if the shop discovers more damage after the initial estimate.

-But whichever shop you choose, make sure you research them carefully.
+Whichever shop you choose, make sure you research them carefully.
 Shoddy repairs can make it difficult to sell your vehicle later.
-And if you lease a vehicle, you may get assessed with penalties for damages beyond usual wear and tear.
+Plus if you lease a vehicle, you may get assessed with penalties for damages beyond usual wear and tear.